Adults: Waka waiora

 If you have been referred to Safe Network under court order, your programme is fully funded by the relevant Crown agency and there is no charge for you to attend.

 If you are self-referred or have agreed to being referred by someone else, you may be eligible to have your programme funded by the Ministry of Social Development.
-The number of funded places is limited and you may be required to make a small co-payment when you attend.
-If there are no funded places available you can choose to pay for the full cost of your programme yourself or be put on a waiting list until a funded place is available.
+The number of funded places is limited and if there are no funded places available you can choose to pay for the full cost of your programme yourself or be put on a waiting list until a funded place is available.

 The first step in the process is to complete a referral form.Adult Services Referral Form